avantifellows/plio-backend/README.md

 ## Troubleshooting

-* SSHing into the instance
+* You can ssh into the instance to figure things out.

 ```
 eb ssh -i INSTANCE_ID
 ```

-The instance ID should be available
+The instance ID should be available in the errot message.
+* Migration problems on the EB instance.
+Solution from [here](https://stackoverflow.com/questions/62457165/deploying-django-to-elastic-beanstalk-migrations-failed/63074781#63074781)

 ## Elastic Beanstalk things